playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 For more detail, see [[JDBC configuration section|SettingsJDBC]].

-Also, you can your own pool that implements `play.api.db.ConnectionPool` by specifying the fully-qualified class name.
+Also, you can use your own pool that implements `play.api.db.ConnectionPool` by specifying the fully-qualified class name.

 ```
 play.db.pool=your.own.ConnectionPool